Missile Command: Development

+To make the game fast-paced, Theurer opted for a trackball as a control, faster than a joystick.
+The game would also be the first color game made by Atari.
+Both features ensured the game would stand out compared to the competition of the time.
+The cabinet would also be innovative, featuring an extra panel of light indicators tied to events in the game.

+As the deadline was approaching, the programmers started crunching heavily and Theurer suffered from nightmares of being destroyed by a nuclear blast.
+A common observation at Atari at the time was that no programmer ever succeeded at having their first game released.
+This common occurrence was seen as a part of a programmer's learning curve but was putting extra pressure on Theurer (this rule was later named "Theurer's law" for being a famous exception).

+Coin-op games had to go through early "field tests" where Atari would pay an arcade owner to place their prototype in the arcade for a few days so that the developers could observe player behaviour and reaction, find bugs and ensure the players were understanding the game and having fun.
+The game was an instant hit but the extra indicator panel was distracting the player and taking their attention from the screen, thus was scrapped entirely.

+Reception

-ReceptionMissile Command is considered one of the great classic video games from the Golden Age of Arcade Games.
-The game is also interesting in its manifestation of the Cold War's effects on popular culture, in that the game features an implementation of National Missile Defense and parallels real-life nuclear war.
+Missile Command is considered one of the classic video games from the golden age of arcade games.
+It is also noted for its manifestation of the Cold War's effects on popular culture, in that it features an implementation of National Missile Defense and parallels real-life nuclear war.

+The game was an instant hit, hailed for its uniqueness, color graphics and challenging, score-based gameplay, which were massive draws for arcade games at the time.
 The game sold nearly 20,000 arcade cabinets.
-Missile Command was a commercial success for Sega in Japan, where it was among the top-ten highest-grossing arcade video games of 1980.
+Missile Command was a commercial success for Sega in Japan, where it was among the top ten highest-grossing arcade games of 1980.

-In 1983, Softline readers named Missile Command for the Atari 8-bit family eighth on the magazine's Top Thirty list of Atari programs by popularity.
+In 1983, Softline readers named the Atari 8-bit version of Missile Command eighth on the magazine's top thirty list of Atari programs by popularity.
 In a retrospective review, Brett Weiss of Allgame gave the arcade version a perfect score of 5 out of 5, in terms of controls, frenetic gameplay, sound effects, theme, and strategic aiming and firing.

 In 1995, Flux magazine ranked the arcade version 24th on their "Top 100 Video Games".